kluwik/structural-bioinformatics/torsion_angles_in_pymol.md

 Display the protein ribbons and make them transparent: click *S* button of *1fzy* and choose cartoon, then type `set cartoon_transparency, 0.7`

 Go to *Mouse* → *2 Button editing*.
 Pick an alpha-carbon atom of Q12 - a white cage will appear.
 Hold *Ctrl* and rotate with the left mouse button the part of a protein to the left/right of the alpha-carbon.
 Zoom out the scene and check how the structure is altered with different torsion angles.

+P.S. this exercise might be tricky to do with a touchpad only without a mouse.
+If it is the case, repeat it at home with a mouse.